 - Costly: adaptive website design usually takes more time and thus money to design, develop and maintain.

 A simpler way to think about the difference between responsive and adaptive website design will be the difference between smooth and snap design.
 Responsive design is smooth because the layout fluidly adjusts regardless of what device it is viewed on.
 Adaptive design, on the other hand, snaps into place because the page is serving something different because of the browser or device it is viewed on.

-As you can see both have pros and cons, the key is to consider your audience first and foremost no matter what design technique you decide to use.
+While Adaptive Website Design (AWD) will more than likely be more expensive than Responsive Website Design (RWD), as you can see both have pros and cons.
+The key is to consider your audience first and foremost no matter what design technique you decide to use.
 Once you know exactly who they are, what they want to see and what devices they tend to access the site on, you will find which method will provide you with more benefits.